-- 6.3.11 When children are present on the unit, support workers and health play specialists should play a key role within day surgery provision. - 6.4.6 The minimum operating facility required is a dedicated operating session in a properly equipped operating theatre to the same standards as an inpatient theatre. - 6.4.2 A viable alternative is for patients to be admitted to and discharged from a dedicated day surgery ward, with surgery undertaken in the main theatre suite.
+- 6.4.6 The minimum operating facility required is a dedicated operating session in a properly equipped operating theatre to the same standards as an inpatient theatre. - 6.4.2 A viable alternative is for patients to be admitted to and discharged from a dedicated day surgery ward, with surgery undertaken in the main theatre suite.
 This arrangement may be more flexible for complex work and avoids duplicating theatre skills and equipment.
 Day surgery patients should be prioritised as first on the main theatre list to allow recovery time for successful day surgery discharge. - 6.4.20 Each day surgery unit should have a fully equipped recovery area, staffed by recovery personnel trained to defined standards. - 10.3.37 The lower age limit for day surgery will depend on the facilities and experience of staff and the medical condition of the infant.
 Significantly ex-preterm infants should generally not be considered for day surgery unless they are medically fit and have reached a corrected age of 60 weeks.
 Risks should be discussed with parents and carers on an individual basis. - 10.3.40 There should be clear, documented discharge criteria following day case surgery.

 The department should demonstrate that they utilise current guidelines from the British Association of Day Surgery and the Association of Anaesthetists in their criteria.
-This should include the principles highlighted in the GIRFT National Day Surgery Delivery Pack (September 2020).
+This should include the principles highlighted in the GIRFT National Day Surgery Delivery Pack (2024).